AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/operating-systems.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: operating-systems"
-description: View all of my blog posts tagged with "operating-systems"
+description: View all of my blog posts tagged with 'operating-systems.'
 tag: operating-systems
-customJS: ["blogImage"]
-noindex: true
 ---